 Restoring Shellfish Reefs

-This unorthodox approach will revitalise reefs from Melbourne to Perth.
+This innovative approach is revitalising reefs from Noosa to Melbourne, from Adelaide to Perth.

-The result: less waste, rejuvenated habitat for native species and a financial boon for a once-declining marine industry.
+The result is less waste, rejuvenated habitats for native species and improved economic outcomes for local communities.